empicano/aiomqtt/README.md

 ## Installation

 aiomqtt can be installed via `pip install aiomqtt`.
-It requires Python `3.8+` to run.
 The only dependency is [paho-mqtt](https://github.com/eclipse/paho.mqtt.python).

-If you can't wait for the latest version and want to install directly from GitHub, use:
+If you can't wait for the latest version, you can install aiomqtt directly from GitHub with:

 `pip install git+https://github.com/sbtinstruments/aiomqtt`